Namibnat/mental_math/README.md

 of having a small program to practice mental math.

-There are routines to do addition, subtraction, mulitplication and division.
-For each of these routines you give the highest value that you want to have in your calculations, and it gives you 100 problems in a row to solve.
+There are routines to do addition, subtraction, mulitplication and division, decimal/hex conversion, binary/decimal conversions, element/symbol conversions, and 2 powers.

-These routines are called do_addition(), do_subtraction(),
-do_multiplication() and do_division().
+Each routine gives you 100 problems to solve, generated at random.

 You can run these as follows

+This gives you a highest value of 30 for the addition problems
 >>> import mental_math as mm
 >>> mm.do_addition(30)